tewhatuora/cinc-fhir-ig/input/pagecontent/consentBasedAccessControl.md

 For example in rheumatic fever scenarios it is common for patients to be registered and care plan/diagnosis data to be recorded in FHIR prior to
   the patient consent being officially documented (which can happen at the first appointment with a nurse down the track).

-To handle scenarios like this, the *Te Whatu Ora Shared Care API* allows for a second kind of 'provisional' consent, represented by a FHIR Consent instance in `#proposed` status.
+To handle scenarios like this, the *Te Whatu Ora Shared Care API* allows for a 'provisional' consent, represented by a FHIR Consent instance in `#proposed` status.

 These consents permit provisional access to FHIR resources only by the client application which created them, on a provisional basis until the patient consent is officially recorded.